|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >

 1946Professional wrestler, André the Giant, is born André René Roussimof in Grenoble, France.
 His size was a result of gigantism caused by acromegaly, and led to him being called The Eighth Wonder of the World.
 As a child, he displayed symptoms of his gigantism very early, reaching a height of 6'3" and a weight of 240 pounds by the age of 12.
 In the World Wrestling Federation, Roussimoff was a one-time WWF Champion and a one-time WWF World Tag Team Champion.
 As an actor, he is best known for the role of Fezzik in the film The Princess Bride.

-1948Saxophonist, Tom Scott, is born in Los Angeles, California.
+1948Saxophonist, Tom Scott, is born Thomas Wright Scott in Los Angeles, California.
+His father was film and television composer, Nathan Scott.

 1948Publisher and journalist, Paul S. Williams, is born in Boston, Massachusetts.
 He created the first national U.S. magazine of rock music criticism, Crawdaddy!